-The PEEX-labelled network of field stations forms a hierarchical station network from Scandinavia to China, and has a continuous, comprehensive science program (Hari et al., 2009; Lappalainen et al., 2014a,b; Hari et al., 2016).
+The PEEX-labelled network of field stations forms a hierarchical station network from Scandinavia to China, and has a continuous, comprehensive science program (Hari et al., 2009; Lappalainen et al., 2014; Hari et al., 2015, in preparation).
 The concept of a hierarchical station network is based on the need to set up comprehensive measurements of fluxes, storages, and processes, providing quantitative process understanding of the Earth system (Hari and Kulmala, 2005).
 Anthropogenic emissions have changed the chemical composition of the atmosphere, as well as the structure of the atmosphere itself, and forests, peatlands, tundra and aquatic systems are responding.
 This global change is insufficiently understood, and the future development of the climate, the biosphere and the oceans is at present quite uncertain.
-In order to make proper decisions, we need an improved understanding of the Earth system.
+In order to make proper decisions, we need an improved understanding of the expected future climate, and of the responses of the living components of the Earth system.